 This will rebuild the index of all User instances (and subtypes), and will create 5 parallel threads to load the User instances using batches of 25 objects per query; these loaded User instances are then pipelined to 20 parallel threads to load the attached lazy collections of User containing some information needed for the index.
-Finally, 3 parallel threads are being used to Analyze the text and write to the index.
+The number of threads working on actual index writing is defined by the backend configuration of each index.
+See the option worker.thread\pool.size in Table 3.3, "Execution configuration".

-It is recommended to leave cacheMode to CacheMode.
-IGNORE (the default), as in most reindexing situations the cache will be a useless additional overhead; it might be useful to enable some other CacheMode depending on your data: it might increase performance if the main entity is relating to enum-like data included in the index.
+It is recommended to leave cacheMode to CacheMode.IGNORE (the default), as in most reindexing situations the cache will be a useless additional overhead; it might be useful to enable some other CacheMode depending on your data: it might increase performance if the main entity is relating to enum-like data included in the index.